torps/torps/README.md

   a given month into the directory "[out_dir]/network-state-[year]-[month]", which will be created if it doesn't exist.

-    If --fat is provided (not recommended), then the network state files will contain all consensus and descriptor information but cannot be used for simulation.
-This is useful to inspect the network states of a simulation more fully.
+    If --fat is provided, then the network state files will contain all data from the Tor consensuses and descriptors.
+However, the resulting "fat" network state files *cannot* be used by TorPS for simulation.
+They may be useful to inspect more fully the network states of a given simulation.

     If the consensuses being processed start at the very beginning of a month, which is true assuming you just extract some monthly consensus archives as